OpenMLTD/MLTDTools/README.md

 Export manifest description to a text file.

+If you prefer GUI than command line, please use the manifest exporting function in Manifest Tools.

 **MLTD Information Viewer**

-View resource manifest, card information and costume information from MLTD database files.
+View <del>resource manifest</del> (please use Manifest Tools instead), card information and costume information from MLTD database files.

 **Manifest Tools**

 A collection of manifest-related utilities: viewing, downloading, diff-ing, exporting, etc.

-**Scenario Editor**

-WIP

 **MillionDance**

-Export models, character and camera motions to MMD equivalents. (alpha)
+Export models, dance animations, morphs and camera motions to MMD equivalents.
+It is currently in alpha state.

 [Manual](https://github.com/OpenMLTD/MLTDTools/wiki/MillionDance-Manual)

-Ouput data tested in [MikuMikuMoving](https://sites.google.com/site/mikumikumovingeng/) (MMM) but not [MikuMikuDance](http://www.geocities.jp/higuchuu4/index_e.htm) (MMD) because the number of frames is huge.
+Output animation data can be played in [MikuMikuMoving](https://sites.google.com/site/mikumikumovingeng/) (MMM) but not [MikuMikuDance](http://www.geocities.jp/higuchuu4/index_e.htm) (MMD) because the number of frames is huge due to technical limitations.
-It is suggested to use MMM for enhanced performance.
-Also, some conversion seems to fail only when the output is used with MMD; maybe I'll investigate this issue some day.
+Animation conversion seems to fail only when you load the output with MMD; maybe I'll investigate this issue some day.
+Also, MMM takes much less time reading such big files.

 **MLTD Dance Viewer**